hvandenb/SplunkModularInputsJavaFramework/README.md

 It contains an example Modular Input for JMS that you can use as a practical reference to follow.

+## Universal Forwarder

+When creating deploying a MI using deployment server note the following:

+* MI relies on Python and will not work with a universal forwarder.
+You'll have to install Python on the forwarder.
+See <a href="hhttp://docs.splunk.com/Documentation/Splunk/latest/Deploy/Introducingtheuniversalforwarder#Scripted_inputs_and_Python">Scripted inputs and Python</a>

 ## Contact